 Safe and effective

-Enhances topical skin care products

-Can be used in conjunction with FDA-approved Rejuvepen

 Plasma Microneedling Before and After*

 The Plasma Microneedling before and after images show the level of skin rejuvenation possible with this form of skin treatment.
 Each transformation shows how adding plasma to regular microneedling further enhances skin rejuvenation.
 As with any cosmetic treatment, results will vary per person.* However, when plasma microneedling with the Rejuvepen device is performed by a reputable professional, the results are safe, natural, and long-lasting.